 NOTE — Level 1 has not been used so as to align the maximum total losses criterion with IS 1180 (Part1) : 2014.

-7.8.1.2 For transformers having voltage class above 11 kV and up to and including 22kV, the permissible total loss values shall not exceed by 5 percent of the maximum total loss values mentioned in Table 6.
+7.8.1.2 For transformers having voltage class above 11 kV and up to and including 22,kV, the permissible total loss values shall not exceed by 5 percent of the maximum total loss values mentioned in Table 6.

 7.8.1.3 For transformers having voltage class above 22 kV and up to and including 33 kV, the permissible total loss values shall not exceed by 7 ½ percent of the maximum total loss values mentioned in Table 6.